WRLC Handbook

 105 Immigration Law Compliance

-In compliance with the Immigration Reform and Control Act of 1986, as amended by the Illegal Immigration Reform and Immigration Responsibility Act of 1996, the WRLC is committed to employing only United States citizens and aliens who are authorized to work in the United States.
+In compliance with federal law, the WRLC is committed to employing only United States citizens and persons who are authorized to work in the United States.
 The WRLC does not unlawfully discriminate on the basis of citizenship or national origin.

 Each new employee, as a condition of employment, must complete the Employment Eligibility Verification Form I-9 and present documentation establishing identity and employment eligibility.